 However, this is not always the case with an out of state charge.
 If you have a previous conviction of a DUI in your home state, it is up to the prosecutor in your California case to check your records.
 If they are not aware of your previous conviction, then they may only charge you as a first-time offender.
 If they do become aware of that conviction, then you could face the penalties for a second-time offender, but only if they adhere to the same standards as California’s laws.

 In addition, the California criminal justice system may share this conviction with your home state’s court.
 If your home state also has repeat offenses, then you could be charged with an enhancement if you are arrested for a DUI in your home state.

 Typically, DUI charges are shared between states using the Interstate Drivers’ License Compact (IDLC) system.
 California is a member of this system and will share your conviction with any other state that uses it.
 Currently, 45 states and Washington D.C. use the system, which the exclusions being:

 In either situation, it is important to understand the charges for a first-time offender in California, which can include a misdemeanor punishment of:

 - Two days to six months in a county jail

 - A maximum of $1,000 in fines plus penalty assessments

 - Community service requirements

 Not just any law firm or public defender can protect you from an out of state DUI charge.
 You will want to work with an attorney who has extensive experience handling a variety of DUI cases and defending clients in DMV hearings.
-But that is where jD LAW comes in.
+But that is where jD Law Criminal Defense Attorneys comes in.
 At our firm, our founding attorney can provide a thorough defense by offering clients: